 Regardless if you have a professional association, trade association, society or federation, you should know what is eating your members.
 You need to know this, so you can adjust your service to them.
 The more you know about their concerns, their pains, their gains, their obstacles, etc., the more you are able to help them.
 Benchmarking is asking about them, not about you.
 And then compare them with their peers, for better insights and possible improvements.
-Benchmarking gives professionals and organizations insights in how they are doing compared to their peers.
+Benchmarking gives professionals and organisations insights in how they are doing compared to their peers.
 Benchmarking is important to help your members improve.

 Besides helping your members, you help yourself, because you get really valuable market and member information.
 With this information you are better prepared for advocacy, which can have more impact.

 By offering benchmarking surveys to your members, which are not available on the market, you create a unique value added service for your members.
 This could be a reason for them to retain their membership and for non-members to become member.

 For a really good benchmarking service, which is really relevant for your members and with which they can really improve, members are willing to pay.
 Associations are looking for new services to offer to their members.
 Members are asking for more individual services and want to have more bang for the buck.
 Benchmarking could be an interesting revenue model, by asking a participation fee or selling the reports.

 Benchmarking also helps in setting industry standards.
 One of the existence reasons for associations is safeguarding the quality of the profession or the organisations.
 Benchmarking helps getting insights in the quality of each member, but also helps each member to see how it performs on these standards compared to peers.